iranges package

 get_names()[source]

-Get all names.
+Get range names.

 Return type: